chulminy/AE_ENVE_GEOE_121/annoucement/8th_week_feedback/README.md

 * **Student 3:** Easier assignments, As a student who is taking 6 courses right now, some of the assignment questions are very difficult and takes quite a long time to figure it out.
 So I hope it can be a bit easier so that we don’t spend too much time just on the assignment.

 **CM:** Understood.
 This is not an easy course for some students, especially for those who are very new to the programming.
 However, during your academic years, this is the only and last time that you can formally learn programming.
 However, I agree that my course has to reduce some workloads.
-As mentioned at the beginning, we delay the due date for HW #5 and will not grade your HW #6.
+As mentioned at the beginning, we delay the due date for HW #5 and there is no HW #6.
 Hopefully, this change would help you reduce your workload.

 -------